 I call it the ‘desk hunch’ and it comes with a big price tag.

 – Pain in the neck and shoulders.

 – Even pain in weird places like jaw and hips.

-So today I wanted to share some quick and easy work from home exercises you can do without having to go to a gym.
+So today I wanted to share some quick and easy exercises you can do working from home without having to schedule time or go to a gym.

 Here they are:

 Quick Exercises You Can Do When Working From Home

 Exercise is so good for our bodies, we all know that.
 Weight loss, stretching and strengthening our muscles, even contributing to general good health and therefore a healthy immune system are all benefits of exercising.

 Now, I’m not a fitness expert, but I do exercise almost every day.
 Usually in short bursts, but I get it done.

 The first thing I do is a quick yoga workout (and no, I’m not a yoga guru).
 Then, throughout the day, I do some of the other stretching / area-specific exercises in the following videos.